Tuesday, March 4, 2014

 3:3 [Forasmuch as ye are] a manifestly declared to be the epistle of Christ b ministered by us, written not with ink, but with the Spirit of the c living God; 1 not in tables of stone, but in fleshy tables of the heart.

-(a) The apostle says this wisely, that by little and little he may come from the commendation of the person to the matter itself.
+(a) The apostle says this wisely, that by little and little he may come from the commendation of the person to the matter itself.3:4 And such d trust have we through Christ to God-ward:

 (b) Which I took pains to write as it were.